“When you are in the place of your purpose, your needs will be drawn to you.”

 As purpose-driven leaders, our responsibility is obedience and preparation.

-So, Build what you’ve been assigned to build.
-Communicate it clearly and Invite others into it.
+God’s responsibility is provision and alignment.
+So build what you’ve been assigned to build. communicate it clearly and invite others into it.
 Then just let it be.
+That’s the real shift.

 The Invitation